The Ultimate Guide to Starting a Telemedicine Business

 Telemedicine platforms include both, the real-time video conferencing solutions as well as store and forward telemedicine solutions.
 Majority of the commercially available telemedicine apps only cater to the real-time telemedicine.

 If you plan on including custom features such as specialist referrals or storage and transmission of medical data, custom built telemedicine solutions are the way forward.

 When looking for a partner to develop a telemedicine platform, it is best to keep the following in mind.

 - Ease of operability for both patients and the providers

 - Intuitive user interface design for low learning curve and enhanced user experience

 - PHI safety and compliance to HIPAA regulations

 Another advantage of having a custom built telemedicine solution is that it can be designed to integrate with your existing clinical workflow.
 Your processes do not need to be given an overhaul when you adopt telemedicine for your medical practice.

-Related: Arkenea, a telemedicine app development company, helps medical practices and healthcare organizations develop their custom telemedicine apps.
+Arkenea, a telemedicine app development company, helps medical practices and healthcare organizations develop their custom telemedicine apps.
 Get in touch with us for a free quote.